dvdobrev/SoftUni-React-Exam-Project/SoftUni-Exam-Project-Gym/README.md

 -	Register
 -	Log in
 -	Log out
--	See information about the fitness studio
+-	View information about the fitness studio
--	See training plans of other customers
+-	View training plans of other customers

 -	Logged in users can share/post their own training plan.
 They can edit and delete only their own plans.
 But they can comment the plans of the others.
--	Guest users can only see the plans of the other users as well details for each plan.
+-	Guest users can only view the plans of the other users as well details for each plan.
 But they can NOT edit, delete or comment any plan.
 -	Any user can send a message using the form in the contact link.
 After sending the message - the owner of the fitness will automatically receive an email from the sender including his data and his message.
 -   If user is not logged in, and try to go to page like /myPlans, /createPlan, /logout, he will be redericted to the login page.